revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-1. Start the Spark Shell.
-First, we have to start the Spark Shell.
+1.Start the Spark Shell.First, we have to start the Spark Shell.
-2. Create SQL Context Object.
+2.Create SQL Context Object.
-3. Create Table using HiveQL.
+3.Create Table using HiveQL.
-4. Load Data into Table using HiveQL.
+4.Load Data into Table using HiveQL.
-5. Select Fields from the Table.
+5.Select Fields from the Table.

 </details>
 </blockquote>

 ---

-216. What do you mean by Parquet file?
+216.What do you mean by Parquet file?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)